Empower Your Practice

 Understanding Software Pricing and Plans

-• Entry-level or solo plans typically start between £20 and £35 per month.
-These cover core functionality: scheduling, basic note-taking, and invoicing.
+• Entry-level plans typically start between £20 and £35 per month for core scheduling, basic notes, and invoicing.

-• Mid-tier plans, which add features like integrated telehealth, a client portal, and automated reminders, generally range from £40 to £70 per month per user.
+• Mid-tier plans add telehealth, a client portal, and automated reminders, generally ranging from £40 to £70 per month.

 Choosing Software for Solo vs. Group Practices